 With the increased prevalence of gastric bypass surgery for obesity, we have many massive weight loss patients presenting to our office for body contouring.
 These patients are a high risk for nutritional deficiencies.
 We recommend that all massive weight loss patients are evaluated with a comprehensive medical examination and bloodwork, and have all nutritional deficiencies corrected, prior to undergoing cosmetic surgery.

-Antibiotics are indispensable to modern health care and are prophylactically prescribed for our cosmetic surgery patients.
-They are especially important in patients receiving breast implants or patients who will have drainage tubes for a short time after surgery.
-Unfortunately, they are not without side effects.
-Antibiotics wipe out your body’s good bacteria, they cause yeast infections and diarrhea, and they generally weaken the immune system.
-Probiotics, in contrast, restore your body’s natural flora and strengthen the immune system.
-Taking probiotics with antibiotics helps ensure that you prevent unpleasant side effects at the same time that you heal from surgery.
-Get your probiotics from the food you eat.
-Foods like yogurt, fermented and unfermented milk, miso, tempeh, some juices, and soy beverages.
-Or, take your probiotics in supplement form.
-Your local health food store and drug stores has a variety of probiotic compounds in pill, capsule, or powder form that you can take daily while you are under antibiotic treatment to increase the amount of beneficial flora in your intestinal tract.
+Antibiotics are indispensible to modern healthcare.
+They are prophylactically prescribed – that is to say, prescribed in advance of surgery – to our cosmetic surgery patients.
+They are especially important for women receiving breast implants or patents who will have drainage tubes while recovering from surgery.
+Taking probiotics with antibiotics can mitigate some of the unpleasant side effects of antibiotics.
+You can get probiotics from yogurt, miso, tempeh, soy beverages and fermented products.
+You can also take a probiotic supplement.
+Your local health food store and drug stores have a variety of probiotic compounds in pill, capsule, or powder form that you can take daily while you are under antibiotic treatment to increase the amount of beneficial flora in your intestinal tract.

 The mind is an equally important player when it comes to healing.
 Studies have shown that patients who are more relaxed and better informed about upcoming surgery are more likely to enjoy a successful outcome.